Direct Imaging of Hydrogen-Driven Dislocation and Strain Field Evolution in a Stainless Steel Grain

-Here we address these shortcomings by using \textit{in situ} Bragg coherent X-ray diffraction imaging (BCDI) \cite{Pfeifer2006} to probe the evolution of a single dislocation and its associated strain field during hydrogen charging (\textbf{Figure \ref{fig:Fig1}}a), using a bespoke electrochemical flow cell (Supporting Text and Figure \ref{supp-fig:flowcell}).
+Here we address these shortcomings by using in situ Bragg coherent X-ray diffraction imaging (BCDI) \cite{Pfeifer2006} to probe the evolution of a single dislocation and its associated strain field during hydrogen charging (\textbf{Figure \ref{fig:Fig1}}a), using a bespoke electrochemical flow cell (Supporting Information and Figure \ref{supp-fig:flowcell}, Supporting Information).
 BCDI is a nondestructive technique that captures three-dimensional (3D) nanoscale images of crystal defects and strain fields \cite{Clark2015,Orr2023,Singer2018,Yau2017b,Atlan2023a,Hofmann2020} by inverting coherent X-ray diffraction patterns \cite{Fienup1982} from a finite crystalline sample.
-To produce a sample with grains suitable for BCDI, we use high pressure torsion (HPT) \cite{Zhilyaev2008} to refine the grain structure of a 316 SS disk (composition shown in Table \ref{supp-table:composition}), followed by \textit{ex situ} annealing to allow some controlled grain growth and defect relaxation (Methods).
-The $111$ Bragg peak from an austentitic, face centered cubic (FCC) grain is measured before and during hydrogen charging at standard ambient temperature and pressure (Methods).
-Phase retrieval algorithms are used to recover the real space electron density and phase from the diffraction data (Methods), revealing information about the grain morphology, dislocations, and strain fields, $\varepsilon_{111}$, along the $[111]$ direction associated with the scattering vector, $\mathbf{Q}_{111}$.
+To produce a sample with grains suitable for BCDI, we use high pressure torsion (HPT) \cite{Zhilyaev2008} to refine the grain structure of a 316 SS disk (composition shown in Table \ref{supp-table:composition}, Supporting Information).
+Powder X-ray diffraction data shows that this leads to a deformation-induced martensitic phase transition (Figure \ref{supp-fig:powder_XRD}, Supporting Information).
+The austenitic phase reappears after ex situ annealing, along with some controlled grain growth and defect relaxation (Experimental Section).
+The $111$ Bragg peak from an austentitic, FCC grain is measured before and during hydrogen charging at standard ambient temperature and pressure (Experimental Section).
+The center of the measured grain was close to the center of the disk and located $1.9\pm0.2\ \mathrm{\mu m}$ beneath the surface (Figure \ref{supp-fig:Grain_position}, Supporting Information).
+Phase retrieval algorithms are used to recover the real space electron density and phase from the diffraction data (Experimental Section), revealing information about the grain morphology, dislocations, and strain fields, $\varepsilon_{111}$, along the $[111]$ direction associated with the scattering vector, $\mathbf{Q}_{111}$.